leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 to an automorphism of the field of fractions of $\mathbb{W}(R)$, which we will denote $\varphi$.
 It's *Frobenius-semilinearity*, i.e. semilinearity with respect $\varphi$, that the number theorists want to consider!  <!-- grammar -->

-The fundamental result here is a classification theorem about Frobenius-semilinear automorphisms of finite-dimensional vector spaces over $K$, the field of fractions of $\mathbb{W}(k)$, for $k$ an algebraically closed field (and hence a perfect integral domain).
+The fundamental result here is a classification theorem for Frobenius-semilinear automorphisms of finite-dimensional vector spaces over $K$, the field of fractions of $\mathbb{W}(k)$, for $k$ an algebraically closed field (and hence a perfect integral domain).
 Such an object (a finite-dimensional vector space over $K$ equipped with a Frobenius-semilinear automorphism) is called an *isocrystal*.
-The classification, which is up to a natural notion of equivalence (Frobenius-equivariant isomorphism), was proved by Manin [cite] building on work of Dieudonne [cite]
+The classification, which is up to a natural notion of equivalence (Frobenius-equivariant isomorphism), was proved by Manin [cite] building on work of Dieudonné [cite].
  <!-- check history. -->

 The classification is a structure theorem, expressing each isocrystal as a direct sum of elements of a certain family of